-If you've built a Google Site and mapped it to a custom address such as www.yourdomain.com, you can make it even easier for people to reach your site by typing simply yourdomain.com—that is, the web address without the w's.
-You do this by redirecting your naked domain address within the Google Admin console.
+If you build a Google Site and map it to a custom address such as www.yourdomain.com, you can make it even easier for people to reach your site by typing simply yourdomain.com—that is, the web address without the w's.
+You do this by redirecting your naked domain address.

 - Under Primary domain, click Redirect your naked domain.

 - Enter the prefix, or subdomain, of the address where you want to send users when they type your naked domain (typically www).
 Then click Continue.